Metal assisted chemical etching: Theory

 MACE consists of multiple individual reactions.
 At the metal particle, the oxidizing agent is reduced.
-In the case of hydrogen peroxide this can be written down as follows:
+In the case of hydrogen peroxide this can be written as follows:

 The created holes (h^{+}) are then consumed during the dissolution of silicon.
 There are several possible reactions via which the dissolution can take place, but here just one example is given:

 There are still some unclear aspects of the MACE process.
 The model proposed above requires contact of the metal particle with the silicon substrate which is somehow conflicting with the etching solution being underneath the particle.
 This can be explained with a dissolution and redeposition of metal during MACE.
 In particular it is proposed, that some metal ions from the particle are dissolved and eventually are re-deposited at the silicon surface with a redox reaction.
 In this case the metal particle (or even larger noble metal thin films) could partially maintain contact to the substrate while also etching could partially take place underneath the metal.

 It is also observed that in the vicinity of straight pores as shown in the introduction also a micro-porous region between the pores is formed.
 Generally this is attributed to holes that diffuse away from the particle and hence contribute to etching at more distant locations.

 This behavior is dependent on the doping type of substrate as well as on the type of noble metal particle.
 Therefore, it is proposed that the formation of such a porous region beneath the straight pores depends on the type of barrier that is formed at the metal/silicon interface.
 In the case of an upward band bending the electric field in the depletion layer would point towards the metal.
 Therefore, holes cannot diffuse further into the substrate and thus no formation of a micro-porous region is observed.
 In the case of downward band-bending holes could escape into the bulk of the silicon substrate and eventually lead to etching there.